What Are Sugar Glider Babies

 Sugar glider babies are born after a short gestation period of 15 to 17 days.
 The mother sugar glider will give birth to one or two joeys at a time, although litter sizes of up to four have been recorded.
 The joeys are born in a pouch located on the mother’s belly.

-See also How to Potty Train a Sugar Glider
+See also How To Control Sugar Glider Odor

 Once the joeys are born, they instinctively crawl into their mother’s pouch, where they attach themselves to one of her teats.
 Inside the pouch, the joeys continue to develop and grow for the next 60 to 70 days.